How to Become an Appraiser in California

 For some reason, the appraisal regulators like to make the renewal process confusing, so you may need to read this a couple of times:

-You have to complete the 7 hour USPAP course by your 2nd year and 49 hours by your 4th year.
+Regarding the 4-year CE cycle, you have to complete the 7 hour USPAP course by your 2nd year and 49 hours by your 4th year.
 The 49 hours must include another 7 hour USPAP course and a 4 hour California Laws and Regulations course.

 If you want to check your renewal status and which education cycle you’re on, you can go here.